nflx/bashpy/README.md

 taking python code as first argument.

 # State
-It's not very useful but just as the perl equivalent merely a proof of concept.
-It does not provide the python context any access to bash internals or even support passing it variables.
+It's not very useful but merely a proof of concept.
+As it doesn't provide the python context any access to bash internals or even support passing it variables.

 # Based on
 - The Embedding Python example here: